shakes76/PatternFlow/recognition/45239502-Yukun_Zhan/README.md

 The dataset is divided into training set, validation set and test set in a ratio of 7:2:1.
 ## Prediction examples
+The following figure is the comparison of the segmentation masks predicted by the model and the original labels
 ![image](https://user-images.githubusercontent.com/79847033/150814056-a30dba61-c078-43fa-bd07-06613a87eae9.png)

 ## Evaluation